Azure/terraform/quickstart/201-machine-learning-private/readme.md

 # Azure Machine Learning workspace using Azure Private Link

-This deployment template specifies an [Azure Machine Learning workspace](https://docs.microsoft.com/en-us/azure/machine-learning/concept-workspace), and its associated resources including Azure Key Vault, Azure Storage, Azure Application Insights and Azure Container Registry.
+This deployment configuration specifies an [Azure Machine Learning workspace](https://docs.microsoft.com/en-us/azure/machine-learning/concept-workspace), and its associated resources including Azure Key Vault, Azure Storage, Azure Application Insights and Azure Container Registry.

-In addition to these core services, this template deploys any networking components that are required to set up Azure Machine Learning for private network connectivity using [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/).
+In addition to these core services, this configuration specifies any networking components that are required to set up Azure Machine Learning for private network connectivity using [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/).

-This template describes the minimal set of resources you require to get started with Azure Machine Learning in a network-isolated set-up.
+This configuration describes the minimal set of resources you require to get started with Azure Machine Learning in a network-isolated set-up.

 To learn more about security configurations in Azure Machine Learning, see [Enterprise security and governance for Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/concept-enterprise-security).